CONNECTING THE DOTS

 1. Workshops with Proceedings: These focus on distributing their own call for papers and implementing a peer-review process.
 They have specific requirements and a submission schedule.
 Accepted papers will be published in post-conference proceedings.
 Please read the section “conference proceedings” carefully before submitting your workshop.

 2. Regular Workshops: These workshops will not have their own call for papers.
-The organizers however are encouraged to submit a state-of-the-art review/summary paper of their workshop with at least 6 pages to be included in the conference proceedings.
+The organizers however are encouraged to submit a state-of-the-art review/summary paper of their workshop with at least six pages to be included in the conference proceedings.
+This paper should summarize the presented content and key findings of the workshop.

 Submission Deadline Workshops with Proceedings